bronson/trying/README.markdown

     end

 This calls read_flaky_sector and returns the result.
-If an IOError was raised, it tries calling read_flaky_sector again, and will keep trying until we give up and let the exception propagate upward.
+If an IOError was raised, it tries the call again, and one more time (for 3 tries total) before giving up and letting the most recent exception propagate upward.

 ## Install

 * Bundler: `gem "retryable", :git => "git://github.com/bronson/retryable.git"`

-NOTE: you must use bundler.  gem install won't install this code.

-Include retryable before using it.
+You must include the module before using it.
-This allows unrelated libraries to use retryable without conflicting.
+This allows unrelated libraries to set up their own defaults without any chance of conflicts.

     class MyUtility
       include Retryable